awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 1. Choose **Next: Configure Security Groups**\.

-## Step 3: Configure a Security Group<a name="configure-security-group"></a>
+## Step 3: Configure a security group<a name="configure-security-group"></a>

 The security group for your load balancer must allow it to communicate with registered targets on both the listener port and the health check port\.
 The console can create a security group for your load balancer on your behalf with rules that allow this communication\.
 If you prefer, you can create a security group and select it instead\.
-For more information, see [Recommended Rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.
+For more information, see [Recommended rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.

 **To configure a security group for your load balancer**